bugfender/BugfenderSDK-iOS/README.md

 If you need further customization than provided by BFUserFeedbackViewController you can implement your own UI.
 All you have to do is collect your user feedback as you wish and send it to Bugfender using `sendUserFeedback`:

 ```
-[Bugfender sendUserFeedbackWithSubject:@"Title of the feedback" message:@"message of the feedback"];
+NSURL *feedbackUrl = [Bugfender sendUserFeedbackWithSubject:@"Title of the feedback" message:@"message of the feedback"];
 ```
+The returned URL is a direct link to the Bugfender's dashboard.
+Use it to create automations or to keep a reference in your servers,